ministryofjustice/bichard7-next-core/docs/architecture/adrs/0006-use-fastify-api-framework.md

 ## Consequences

 - Adopting Fastify will improve the developer experience for the API project, it will provide a web framework that is fast and well optimised and it will provide first class support within the API project for strong typing and accurate documentation.
+- Developers will need to learn a new web framework, which will incur an operational cost.
+- Developers will need to be able to work with Zod in order to build new features on the API.